fbpx

 If you don't have a blender or milk frother to hand, don't you worry!
 Here's how you can still make this delicious drink:

-• Whisk the matcha powder in 2 tbsp of the plant milk until no lumps are left.
+• Whisk the matcha powder in 2 tablespoon of the plant milk until no lumps are left.

 • Slowly stir in the vanilla syrup.